Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-01-06-plasmon-induced-nonthermal-carriers.md

 $$\Psi_0=\psi_0(\mathbf{r})e^{-iE_0t/\hbar},$$

 Since the Hamiltonian (Energy) operator is a Hermitian operator, its eigenfunctions shall form a complete set.
 Let's use $\vert u\rangle$ represents the eigenfunctions of $H_0$, that is, $\vert u\rangle=\{u_1,u_2,\dots,u_n\}$.
-Then since any wavefunctions can be represented as the linear combination of the eigenfunctions (if these eigenfunctions form a complete set), eq.
+Because any wavefunctions can be represented as the linear combination of the eigenfunctions (if these eigenfunctions form a complete set), eq.
 3 can be written more generally as

 $$\Psi_0=\sum_na_n^0u_n^0e^{-iE_n^0t/\hbar},$$